 A minimum of \star 18 in one discipline or approved interdisciplinary area, including at least \star 12 at the senior level.
 A student should be aware that it may not be possible to complete certain combinations of majors and minors without extending the time required to earn the degree.

 Options:

-★3-21 (or more, depending on the amount of overlap between the core and the requirements for the major, and/or minor) of the student's choice.
-A student may choose to use options to work toward a minor, or second major but should be aware that a double major normally requires more than ★120 in the degree program.
+\star 0-21 (or more, depending on the amount of overlap between the core and the requirements for the major, and/or minor) of the student's choice.

 Residence Requirements